allanmcrae/toolchain/README.md

 # Alternative Arch Linux Toolchain
 (As packaged in a very opinionated way by Allan)

+## DISCONTINUED ##

+As of August 2022, I am no longer updating these toolchain packages.

 ## Overview

 These packages provide an alternative packaging of the toolchain (linux-api-headers, glibc, gcc and binutils) for Arch Linux.
 See below for the key differences and potential problems.